dinglinxiaatnorthwestern/boot_camp_2025/readme.md

 ## 🧪 Previous Research Experience with Python or MATLAB
 - **Python:**
-  - [ ] Yes → Describe: [e.g., used Python for data analysis in my thesis]
+  - [ ] Yes → Describe: [e.g., RL for airline revenue management]
   - [ ] No

 - **MATLAB:**
-  - [ ] Yes → Describe: [e.g., used MATLAB for simulation of queueing systems]
+  - [ ] Yes → Describe: [implemented an online learning algorithm for queuing system]
   - [ ] No

 ---